Kong/docs.konghq.com/app/konnect/org-management/sso.md

 ### Provider specific SAML configuration

-The following section contains provider specific information and attribute mapping tables neccessary for configuring SSO.
+The following section contains provider specific information and attribute mapping tables necessary for configuring SSO.
 {% navtabs %}
 {% navtab Azure %}
-* **OIDC uses app registration**: When adding an enterprise application, note that OIDC uses app registration.
+* When adding an enterprise application, note that OIDC uses app registration.
-* **Remove namespace from claim name**: Remove the namespace from the claim name in Azure.
+* Remove the namespace from the claim name in Azure.
+You can do this by checking **Customize** on the group claim.
-* **Using groups maps to the Group ID by default**.
+* Using groups maps to the Group ID by default.
-* **Remove Namespace by checking **Customize** on the group claim**.

-**Attribute mapping table for Azure configuration**
+Attribute mapping for Azure configuration:

 | Azure                                       | Konnect                  |
 |---------------------------------------------|--------------------------|